OpenOmics/cell-seek/docs/usage/cite.md

 > Turns off the option of including introns when performing alignment.
 This flag is only applicable when dealing with gene expression related data.
 >
 > ***Example:*** `--exclude-introns`

 ---
+  `--filter FILTER`
+> **Filter threshold file.**
+> *type: file*
+>
+> Filter threshold file.
+A CSV file containing the different thresholds to be applied for individual samples within the project during the QC analysis.
+The file should contain a header row with Sample as the column name for the sample IDs, and the name of each metric that will be filtered along with if it is the high or low threshold for that metric.
+Each row is then the entries for each sample that the manual thresholds will be applied.
+If no file is provided then the default thresholds will be used.
+If a cell is left blank for a sample then that sample would not be filtered based on that criteria.
+>
+> *Here is an example filter.csv file:*
+> ```
+> Sample,nFeature_RNA_low,nFeature_RNA_high,percent.mito_high
+> sample1,500,6000,15
+> sample2,500,6000,5
+> sample4,500,6000,5
+> ```
+>
+> *Where:*
+>
+> - *Sample:* Unique sample ID that should match the sample name used for Cell Ranger count.
+> - *nFeature_RNA_low,nFeature_RNA_high,percent.mito_high:* Example entries that can be used for manual thresholding.
+The column names need to be formatted as metadataname_high/low.
+Entries that ends with high will be treated as the upper threshold.
+Entries that ends with low will be treated as the lower threshold.
+Valid metadata names include nCount_RNA, nFeature_RNA, and percent.mito.
+>
+> ***Example:*** `--filter filter.csv`

+---
+  `--metadata METADATA`
+> **Sample metadata file.**
+> *type: file*
+>
+> Sample metadata file.
+A CSV file containing sample level metadata information that will be included as new metadata columns during QC analysis.
+The file should contain a header row with Sample as the column name for the sample IDs, and the name of each metadata column that will be added to their associated samples.
+Each row is then the entries for each sample with the values that will be included as metadata.
+If no file is provided then no metadata will be added to the samples.
+If a cell is left blank for a sample then the metadata column for that sample would be an empty string.
+>
+> *Here is an example metadata.csv file:*
+> ```
+> Sample,Type,batch
+> sample1,tumor,1
+> sample2,normal,1
+> sample4,tumor,2
+> ```
+>
+> *Where:*
+>
+> - *Sample:* Unique sample ID that should match the sample name used for Cell Ranger count.
+> - *Type,batch:* Example metadata entries that can be applied to the created Seurat object.
+The column names will be the resulting metadata entries, so it is recommended to use ones that do not overlap with column names that would be created automatically.
+>
+> ***Example:*** `--metadata metadata.csv`

+---